 Eligible applicants should complete an online scholarship application.

-University of Edinburgh UK
+Sponsors: University of Edinburgh UK

-N.B.
-The Julius Nyerere Master’s Scholarships are highly competitive and only the best candidates are considered.
+Important Notes: The Julius Nyerere Master’s Scholarships are highly competitive and only the best candidates are considered.
 Prospective applicants should note that, to date, successful candidates for the Scholarships have all held a First Class Honours degree.
 Applicants with a 2:1 Honours degree will be considered if they can show a very strong track record of work experience relevant to their prospective degree.

 Please note that you will not be able to access the online application form unless you have applied for admission to the University of Edinburgh and have full EASE authentication.